-Before purchasing the shares offered by this prospectus, you should carefully consider the risks described below, in addition to the other information presented in this prospectus or incorporated by reference into this prospectus.
+Our business is subject to a number of risks, some of which are discussed below.
+Other risks are presented elsewhere in this report.
+You should consider the following risks carefully in addition to the other information contained in this report before purchasing the shares of our common stock.
 If any of the following risks actually occur, they could seriously harm our business, financial condition or results of operations.
-In such case, the trading price of our Class A common stock could decline and you may lose all or part of your investment.
+In such case, the trading price of our common stock could decline, and you may lose all or part of your investment.

-Our quarterly operating results fluctuate as a result of many factors.
+Our Quarterly Operating Results Fluctuate as a Result of Many Factors.
 Our quarterly operating results have fluctuated and are likely to continue to fluctuate due to a number of factors, many of which are not within our control.
-Because of the factors listed below and other risks discussed in this report, our future operating results could be below the expectations of securities analysts and/or investors.
-If that happens, the trading price of our common stock could be adversely affected.

 Factors that could affect our revenues include the following:

-- our significant investment in research and development for our subsidiaries and divisions; - . our ability to develop, introduce, market and gain market acceptance of new products applications and product enhancements in a timely manner; - the introduction of new products by competitors and technological change in our target markets; - . the availability of components used in the manufacture of our products; - . our ability to control costs; - changes in our pricing policies and the pricing policies by our suppliers and competitors, as well as increased price competition in general; - the long lead times associated with government contracts or required by vehicle manufacturers; - our success in expanding and implementing our sales and marketing programs; - . our relatively small level of backlog at any given time;
+- . our significant investment in research and development for our subsidiaries and divisions; - . our ability to develop, introduce, market and gain market acceptance of new products applications and product enhancements in a timely manner; - . the size and timing of significant customer orders; - . the introduction of new products by competitors; - . the availability of components used in the manufacture of our products; - . our ability to control costs; - changes in our pricing policies and the pricing policies by our suppliers and competitors, as well as increased price competition in general; - . the long lead times associated with government contracts or required by vehicle manufacturers; - . our success in expanding and implementing our sales and marketing programs;